Raw vector

 CVE-2024-49377 is a medium-severity Cross-site Scripting (CWE-79) vulnerability in Octoprint Octoprint.
 Its CVSS base score is 5.5 (Medium).

-Operationally, ranked in the top 43.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 19th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References